Mulperi/angular-handbook/README.md

  # ngrx/Store

  ngrx/Store is a Redux inspired (https://redux.js.org/introduction) state management for Angular.
-In a more complex application it's preferred to use something like ngrx to manage the state of the application.
+In a larger application it is preferred to use something like ngrx to manage the state of the application.

+ This additional layer of abstraction of the state helps to keep the code clean and prevents too complex communication "chains" where components pass data to child components.

+ For example, normally you would pass the data down to a child component with property binding like this:

+    <child-component [data]="data"></child-component>

+With store, you dispatch an action in the parent component that updates the state with the data.
+In the child component you subscribe to the particular "slice" of the state that holds the data that component is interested in.

+- Action
+- Reducer
+- Effect
+- Selector
+- Entity

 # Good practices